ulaura/Bamazon/README.md

 ## About
 This command line interface app allows users to purchase items off of a fictitious store called Bamazon.
 The app utilizes Node.js and MySQL.

-Dependencies
+Dependencies:
 * Inquirer NPM
 * MySQL NPM

 ## Getting Started
 * First, download the repository.

-* Next, using the command line, direct to where the folder Bamazon was downloaded to on your system.
+* Next, using the command line, direct to where the folder Bamazon was downloaded on your system.

 * From here, start the app by typing into the command line `node bamazonCustomer.js` and hit enter.